amandafrench/resilientdh/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 == Changelog ==

+= 1.11.3.9 =
+*	New hooks added thanks to @malcolm-oph (https://wordpress.org/support/topic/using-filters-to-add-data-columns/)

+= 1.11.3.8.1 =
+*	Fixed bug thanks to @xenator for discovering the bug (https://wordpress.org/support/topic/uncaught-error-while-importing-users/#post-10618130)

+= 1.11.3.8 =
+*	Fixed mail sending in frontend import
+*	Now you can activate users with WP Members in frontend import
+*	Some fixes and warnings added

+= 1.11.3.7 =
+*	Fixes and improvements thanks to @malcolm-oph

+= 1.11.3.6 =
+*	Role import working in cron jobs

-= 1.11.3.4 =
+= 1.11.3.5 =
-*	SMTP tab hidden for user which are not using this option.
+*	SMTP tab hidden for user which are not using this option

 = 1.11.3.4 =
 *	Bug fixed: thanks to @oldfieldmike for reporting and fixing a bug present when BuddyPress was active (https://wordpress.org/support/topic/bp_xprofile_group/#post-10265833)